diemancini/tivix_test/README.md

 # Tivix Test

-A Django and frontend (Quasar) test to Tivix.
+A Django test to Tivix.

 ## Instalation